itsManjeet/rlxos/docs/Installation.md

 ## Tricks

 1. You have superuser access in the installation media without password.
 2. You can perform a manual installation if you are advance users and/or have unusual system configuration.
 To do that you can follow the installation script at `/usr/lib/initial-setup/installer.sh`
+3. Reopen `Installer` with environment variable `INITIAL_SETUP_EFI=` to force use EFI partition incase `Installer` is failing to detect appropriate UEFI partition.